mozilla/global-sprint/_articles/projects.md

 ---
 ### Register Your Project In 4 easy steps!

-* **READ** the next 3 sections: The Basics, The Project Lead Role, Welcoming Contributions, Registered vs. Featured Projects, and Project Lead FAQs
+* **READ** the next 3 sections: The Basics, The Project Lead Role, Welcoming Contributions & Featured Projects, and Project Lead FAQs
 * **COMPLETE** this [project submission form](https://goo.gl/forms/0enj1vARqdBA2FHF3)
 * **LOOK** for an email from us, with a point of contact and a link to a GitHub issue
 * **FILL OUT/COMPLETE** the Git Hub issue.
 You are now registered.
-For a successful Global Sprint experience, be sure to document your project.
+For a successful Global Sprint experience, and to become a FEATURED project, be sure to document your project.
+In past Sprints FEATURED projects have had 5 as many contributions as registered projects will minimal documentation!
 [Click here to learn about our project documentation checklist.](https://mozilla.github.io/global-sprint/project-checklist/)

 ### The Basics